fobordo/School_District_Analysis/README.md

   * % Overall Passing: 65.2%

 <p align="center">
- New District Summary DataFrame
+ Updated District Summary DataFrame

  ![district_summary_df_new](/README_Images/district_summary_df_new.png)
 </p>

-The New District Summary showed the following metrics:
+The Updated District Summary showed the following metrics:
   * Average Math Score: 78.9
   * Average Reading Score: 81.9
   * % Passing Math: 74.8%
   * % Passing Reading: 85.7%
   * % Overall Passing: 64.9%

-As seen in the above results for Original District Summary vs. New District Summary:
+As seen in the above results for Original District Summary vs. Updated District Summary:
  * The Average Math Score decreased by 0.1.
  * The Average Reading Score did not change (if it did, it was by less than 0.05).
  * The % Passing Math decreased by 0.2%.